Tyrrrz/GitHubActionsTestLogger/Readme.md

 </p>

 **GitHub Actions Test Logger** is an extension for **VSTest** and **Microsoft.Testing.Platform** for reporting test results to GitHub Actions.
-It lists failed tests in job annotations, highlights them in code diffs, and produces a detailed job summary about the executed test run.
+It lists failed tests in job annotations, highlights them in code diffs, and produces detailed job summaries about the executed test runs.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>